 Something was missing though, and I knew it.
 So, I did what I had to.
 I dropped out

 For most of my life, it seemed as if real estate beckoned me.
 I was very interested in it and liked how entrepreneurial the business was.
 I was also drawn to the many different career branches that resulted from real estate.
 Real estate development is something that I heard people talking about a lot, and with the many great mentors in the industry like Lincoln Frost and others similar to him, no wonder that this sector is gaining in popularity.
-At the same time, I came to realize early on that it involved a lot of hard work and problem solving skills.
+At the same time, I came to realize early on that it involved a lot of hard work and problem-solving skills.
 So, I got my real estate license, and then went door to door offering my services of buying and selling houses.
 I spent 3 years knocking on doors every day, until my knuckles bled.
 By age 21, I had sold over $15 million in real estate on my own.

 With all the information I was getting, and all that I was learning, I realized I knew more about real estate than a lot of people.
 For example, I knew a fair amount about why the Colorado ranches for sale are so popular, and why more and more people are starting to look into these options instead of apartments and condos in the city.
 Because I had invaluable information, I just knew that this was the time to make a big move.
 I launched West Realty Advisors in 2009 at the age of 23.
 The goal was to use my knowledge of the real estate industry to provide returns to my investors.
 It was my first hedge fund.